Stretch your back-to-school shopping budget with credit card rewards and shopping discounts.

-Of course, if you’re doing the bulk of your shopping on Amazon, the simplest reward option may be the Citi Double Cash card, which offers 2 percent back – 1 percent when you buy, 1 percent when you pay – with no categories, no annual fee and no caps.
+Of course, if you’re doing the bulk of your shopping on Amazon, the simplest reward option may be the Amazon Prime Rewards Visa card, which gives cardholders 5 percent back on all Amazon purchases.
+Cardholders also get 2 percent back on restaurant, gas and drugstore purchases, and 1 percent on everything else.

 “When I need to do the bulk of my shopping for back-to-school or holidays, I cash in my rewards for gift cards, so it’s like I’m shopping for free,” says Ingram.
 “I buy all my shoes on Zappos using $100 Discover gift cards I get for $90.
 Cards like Discover also offer promotions, where certain stores offer more than the normal 5 percent cash back for a period of time.”

-If you’re taking on a new card, Daly advises considering not just how many points you’ll earn, but how easy they will be to spend.
-The US Bank FlexPerks Visa Signature, which he calls “the crown jewel of our rewards cards,” gives you 2 points per $1 on most cellphone expenses and either gas, grocery or airline purchases.
+For example, the U.S. Bank FlexPerks Visa Signature card, gives cardholders 2 points per $1 on most cellphone expenses and either gas, grocery or airline purchases – whichever category you spend the most in each billing cycle.
 If you have kids in college and at home, you may be spending in all those areas.

 So, if you buy your student a laptop, then find it at a lower price within 90 days from purchase, these card issuers will refund you the difference (not including taxes and shipping).
 These “soft perks” of a rewards card are often buried in the fine print, but don’t overlook them.
 They can come in mighty handy when you do serious shopping.